Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/three-column/three-column/html/three-column.md

 # Three columns

-The three column content box is made using the regular Grid system, but gives an example of how you can use the grid in a way fitting to Vattenfall's design guidelines.
+The three column content box is made with the regular grid system.
+It’s an example of how to use the grid in accordance with the Vattenfall’s design guidelines.

 ```html
 showSource: true